pieterberg/Smartie-Sorter/README.md

 ## Arduino Sketches

+- The [smartie_sorter.ino](smartie_sorter/smartie_sorter.ino) sketch contains the main logic for the Smartie Sorter 3000 mini arcade game.
+First, the sketch initialises the Smartie Sorter 3000 after the power is switched on.
+The user interaction is handled by reading the button presses and providing feedback to the user through flashing the built-in LED lights.
+The RGB spectra of the Smarties and M&M chocolates are measured using the TCS3200 colour sensor and their colours are determined using the trained colour-detection classifier.
+The chocolates are then sorted using the servo motors by reading the calibrated positions stored in the EEPROM.
+Finally, the total number of sorted chocolates is updated and stored in the EEPROM.

 - [Management.ino](management/management.ino) provides the required utilities to manage the Smartie Sorter 3000.
 The sketch contains code to initialise the EEPROM addresses of new Arduino boards.
-The management tool can then be used to generate training datasets of the RGB spectra detected by the TCS3200 colour sensor in order to train the colour-detection classifiers.
+The management tool can then be used to generate training datasets of the RGB spectra measured by the TCS3200 colour sensor in order to train the colour-detection classifiers.
 An interface for calibrating the servo motors is also provided.
 Finally, an option is available to view the total number of sorted Smarties and M&M chocolates.
 These utilities can be accessed through a 9600 Baud serial channel.

 ## Arduino CLI